Breahem-Bedi/ADA-A1/README.md

 # ADA-A1

-algrothym design and analysis assinment 1
+algorithm design and analysis assignment 1

-for this assinment we are making a server which has clients connect to it in the form of threads and the clients preform some interaction thruogh the server with another client
+for this assignment we are making a server which has clients connect to it in the form of threads and the clients preform some interaction through the server with another client